Damian Grabowski: Bellator

-MMAROCKS.PL first announced in 2010 that Grabowski signed a contract with the American promotion Bellator and would compete in their heavyweight tournament at Bellator 25 on August 2010.
+MMAROCKS.PL first announced in 2010 that Grabowski signed a contract with the American promotion Bellator and would compete in their heavyweight tournament at Bellator 25 in August 2010.
 His opponent in the first round was Scott Barrett.
 Grabowski won the fight via unanimous decision.
 He was expected to face Neil Grove in the semi-finals, but instead faced Cole Konrad.
 His thirteen-fight winning streak was snapped, as he lost the fight via unanimous decision, being unable to stop the takedowns of Konrad, the future winner of the tournament.